HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

 ## Contributor License Agreement

-HospitalRun is a member of the [JS Foundation](https://js.foundation/).
+HospitalRun is a member of the [Open JS Foundation](https://openjsf.org/).
-As such, we request that all contributors sign the JS Foundation [contributor license agreement (CLA)](https://js.foundation/CLA/).
+As such, we request that all contributors sign our [contributor license agreement (CLA)](https://js.foundation/CLA/).

 For more information about CLAs, please check out Alex Russell’s excellent post,